Year 12 Regular Problem Solving Classes

 We aim to start by 9:30 am and finish by 1:30pm, with some short breaks in between.
 We cannot provide refreshments but there are wending machines on the site or students can bring food and drinks along with them.

 We advise students to bring their own pens, pencils, paper and other equipment.
 If they wish, they may also bring calculators or other technological devices.
-We will welcome students at the Sixth from Reception.
+We will welcome students at the Main Reception.

 If you are coming by car, the best thing would be to park on the side road for £ 1.20 as the parking is not free.